lgraba/crawler/README.md

 * CI/CD is a further consideration: automated test runs upon PR via Github Actions would be a good idea to implement for a more robust developmental methodology.

 #### Developer Experience
-* Dependency management: Poetry
+* Dependency management via Poetry
+* Ruff linting rules in pyproject.toml for consistency and ensured readability
 * (future) Containerization for easy start-up, transportability across architectures, and future extensibility (like when we want to make this an actual service).
-This probably only makes sense with additional infrastructure like a database is added.
+This only makes sense with additional infrastructure.
 Assuming segregated containers (API service, postgres, redis) I would use Docker Compose for local container orchestration.
-* Ruff linting rules in pyproject.toml for consistency and ensured readability

 ## ToDo